 - A sales end time to ensure that the ticket type is automatically hidden if the initial tier does not sell out

-2. Create a ticket type that you will set as a future tier that will go on sale after your initial tier sells out.
+- Create a ticket type that you will set as a future tier that will go on sale after your initial tier sells out or reaches the ‘ticket sale ends’ time.
 The future tier should have the following setup:

 - The ticket status is set active; hidden tickets will never be shown on checkout

 In the examples above, the initial tier (General Admission (Early Bird) ) is set to go on sale immediately.
 It will become unavailable when either 20 tickets are sold or on June 30th at 12:30pm, whichever one comes first.
 The future tier (General Admission) does not have a set start time, and it would be available immediately.
 On our next step, we will configure it so that the future tier will only appear once the initial tier is no longer available.